Maliacarolinee/Data-Analyst-Portfolio/README.md

 # SQL
-Hello and welcome all to my SQL portfolio!
-This code repository contains multiple examples of SQL I've written.
-All the examples of SQL that I have written, I wrote using the RDBMS SQLite.
-Feel free to take a look and reach out if you have any questions: malia_latimer@yahoo.com
+Welcome to my SQL portfolio!
+This repository showcases various SQL examples that I've created using SQLite as the RDBMS.
+Feel free to explore, and don’t hesitate to reach out if you have any questions: latimem@stthom.edu